 9. Separate the yolk from an egg white.

-A water bottle with thicker plastic works perfectly.
+A water bottle with thicker plastic works perfectly for this.
 Crack an egg over a plate, then squeeze the empty water bottle slightly to suck up the yolk.

 10. Water your plants while you’re on vacation.

 Use a small drill bit or nail to poke one to four holes into the cap of a plastic water bottle.
-If you need to water bigger plants, use a 2-liter bottle, keeping in mind that the more holes you have and the wider the holes, the faster the flow of water.
+If you need to water bigger plants, use a 2-liter bottle.
+Keep in mind that the more holes you have and the wider the holes, the faster the flow of water.
 Fill the bottle with water and replace the cap.

 Quickly insert the filled bottle into your plant’s soil.
 You may need to press soil around the bottle to keep it upright.
-And that’s it!
 Water will drip slowly out of the bottle’s cap while you’re away.

 11. Use a plastic water bottle as a mailing tube.